Smart drew from her own experience as a survivor of sexual assault while speaking at forum on human trafficking at Johns Hopkins University.

 In 2002, Smart—then 14-years-old—was abducted at knifepoint from her bedroom in Salt Lake City.
 She was held captive and raped but was found alive nine months later.
 Her kidnapper, Brian David Mitchell, was sentenced to life behind bars.

-She has since started the Elizabeth Smart Foundation, which helps promote awareness about abduction.
+Smart, who got married last year, has since started the Elizabeth Smart Foundation, which helps promote awareness about abduction.